24/7 live - TOUR

 The name is an abbreviated version of the artists’ birth name Philip.
 Secondly it refers to his androgyny through the French masculine appropriation of the term ‘the girl’ (la fille).
 Finally when translated in French, Le Fil means the thread, which the artist has taken to symbolize ‘a continuing thread’ that weaves together his diverse range of disciplines and ideas.
 As both the sculptor and the sculpture, Le Fil uses his body, skills and art to challenge notions of gender and identity.

 Le Fil is an advocate of LGBTQ rights, gender fluidity and self-expression.
 He also regularly performs with LGBTQ group Sink The Pink at epic venues like The Troxy and O2 Brixton Academy alongside.
 Le Fil also features in gender-related campaigns such as Selfridge’s groundbreaking gender utopia video Agender.
-Le Fil is currently the face of Smirnoff and their #WeAreOpen campaign celebrating cultural diversity, queer nightlife and non-binary communities.
-In addition, Le Fil collaborated with Toyota for their #GoYourOwnWay project to produce a one-off pop music art spectacle to celebrate self-expression and transformations.
+Le Fil is currently the face of Smirnoff's #WeAreOpen campaign celebrating cultural diversity, queer nightlife and non-binary communities.
+In addition, Le Fil collaborated with Toyota on the #GoYourOwnWay project to produce a one-off pop music art spectacle to celebrate self-expression and transformations.

 With an irrepressible vision set on taking our sonic and cultural landscape into the future, we should all be keeping our eyes and ears on this exciting pop sculpture...